-Funchal Old Town (Zona Velha) is not exactly a hidden gem, yet for many years it wasn’t on the traveller’s to-see list.
-In fact, it used to be a bad neighbourhood avoided by tourists.
-This changed when to revitalise the area, the local council has organised an art project that was meant to “bring life” to this historical area.
+Funchal Old Town (Zona Velha) is not exactly a hidden gem, yet for many years it wasn’t on the traveler’s to-see list.
+In fact, it used to be a bad neighborhood avoided by tourists.
+This changed when to revitalize the area, the local council has organized an art project that was meant to “bring life” to this historical area.
 And it was a great success.
 Funchal Old Town Painted Doors on Rua de Santa Maria became one of the most visited attractions of Funchal, Madeira.

 Many local artists were invited and asked to ‘do something nice’ with nearly 200 doors into houses, restaurants, shops and galleries.
 The idea was to create a piece of work that invites people into something deeper.
 More and more artists signed up to be part of the project and the result was incredible.